 3 – Sponges…A small sponge will mop up the moisture collecting on the inside of the tent.

-5 – Fording deep streams…Try to ford at the widest and most shallow point and not at a fast-flowing curve (obvious).
-Also, face upstream against the current, moving sideways and making sure you have three points secure before you move one of the three (both legs/feet and your hiking staff).
+5 – Fording deep streams…Try to ford at the widest and most shallow point and not at a fast-flowing curve.
+(Obvious.)
+Also, face upstream against the current and move sideways, making sure you have three points secure before you move one of the three (both legs/feet and your hiking staff).

 6 – Camp slippers…Oh, the comfort of taking off your boots and slopping around camp, but not after or during a rain.
 Pack your pack so you can access your ground cloth and tent, then your self-inflatable air mattress, then your sleeping bag.
 Do this before you start thinking about dinner.
 Always have someplace to retreat to if the weather suddenly turns nasty.

 8 – Entertainment…Carry a couple large paperback books to keep you occupied for several days while you’re cooped up in your tent or some shelter until the weather clears.
-Hint: take your chosen books to a print shop with a heavy-duty paper guillotine to trim the margins off.
-Depending on the thickness of the book, the weight-savings could be considerable.
-Lord of the Rings, anything by James Mitchner, or anything/or topic that interests you, but lengthy.
+Hint, take your chosen books to a print shop with a heavy duty paper guillotine to trim the margins off.
+Depending on the thickness of the book, the weight-savings could be considerable: e.g. Lord of the Rings, anything by James Mitchner, or anything/or topic that interests you, but lengthy.

 9 – Maps…Get Canadian Government topo maps of all areas you may be passing through.
-They’ll be far more accurate than the National Geographic maps that show larger chunks of each National Park (however, they are great for a more overall planning view).
+They’ll be far more accurate than the National Geographic maps, which show larger chunks of each National Park (but are great for a more overall planning view).

-11 – Keep in shape by hiking throughout the year…Remember when you start out, your full pack will be at its worst and will seem to weigh as much as you.
+11 – Keep in shape by hiking throughout the year…Remember that when you start out your full pack will will be at its worst and will seem to weigh as much as you.
 I found that I lost roughly a pound a day on the trail.
 So tank up!